The Challenge

 * Source: Review on Antimicrobial Resistance: AMR Report, 2014, Jim O’Neill (Chair)

-How has this played out in the
+How is this playing out in the

 COVID-19 crisis?

-- Sample Collection Issues
+• Sample Collection Issues

-- Processing Delays
+• Processing Delays

 Sample Collection Issues

 The sample collection occurs at the patient’s location, and it requires a specialized “sample collection kit.”
-Due to the rapid spread of the virus, these kits have frequently been in limited supply, creating an urgent bottleneck in global testing capacity.
+Due to the rapid spread of the virus, these kits have been in limited supply, creating an urgent bottleneck in global testing capacity.

 Processing Delays